Advent Sunday Week 2: A Priestly Child Is Born

 after the order of Melchizedek.”
 (Heb.
 7:17)

 The former priests were many in number, because they were prevented by death from continuing in office, but he holds his priesthood permanently, because he continues forever.
-Consequently, he is able to save to the uttermostthose who draw near to God through him, since he always lives to make intercession for them.
+Consequently, he is able to save to the uttermost those who draw near to God through him, since he always lives to make intercession for them.
 For it was indeed fitting that we should have such a high priest, holy, innocent, unstained, separated from sinners, and exalted above the heavens.
 He has no need, like those high priests, to offer sacrifices daily, first for his own sins and then for those of the people, since he did this once for all when he offered up himself.
 (Heb.
 7:17, 23-27)

-The baby born in the manger wasn’t wearing the well-made, beautiful clothes of a high priest; rather, he was wrapped in cleaning cloths for animals.
+The newborn baby laid in the manger wasn’t wearing the well-made, beautiful clothes of a high priest; rather, he was wrapped in cleaning cloths for animals.
 He didn’t look glorious or important, but his job was the most important in the world—to give himself throughout his life and in his death on the cross to save a people from the righteous judgement of a good and holy God.

 Jesus came to be a high priest for those who believe in him.